perma-id/w3id.org/tav/README.md

-# Repository for TAV Redirection
+# Repository to store redirections to TAV

 Repository created to store redirections of TAV: https://w3id.org/tav